Christchurch Northern Motorway

 The motorway, which heads in a northerly direction, is approximately 16.5 km in length.
 It links the suburb of St Albans with Pineacres, south of Woodend, bypassing the outer suburban areas of Northcote, Redwood, Belfast, and Kaiapoi.
 At its southern end, it connects with QEII drive where SH 74 continues east as an expressway, and links south to Cranford Street from where vehicles can access the City Centre.

 is four-lane divided except for the two-lane undivided section between the Lineside Road/Smith Street interchange and the northern terminus.
 The motorway forms part of SH 1.
 The southern end of the motorway is being extended to QEII Drive in the Christchurch suburb of Mairehau; this extension forms part of SH 74.

 Route

 The Christchurch Northern Motorway begins in the suburb of St Albans at a roundabout intersection with Cranford Street, approximately six kilometres north of the Christchurch Central City.
 The initial one kilometre section links to the official start of the motorway at a full diamond interchange with Queen Elizabeth II Drive where it becomes SH 74.
-The motorway continues north for several kilometers to the east of Northcote, Redwood, Northwood, and Belfast.
+The motorway continues north for several kilometres to the east of Northcote, Redwood, Northwood, and Belfast.
 Prestons and Radcliffe roads pass over the motorway, and there is a half diamond interchange (south facing) at Belfast Road.
 This section of the motorway is called the Christchurch Northern Corridor.